ivankocienski/PlaceCal-Handbook/introduction/philosophy.md

 We realised we needed a dedicated service to publish and manage this information, which was called PlaceCal.

-The project started between MAFN and Kim Foale of (Geeks for Social Change)[http://gfsc.studio/].
+The project started between MAFN and Kim Foale of [Geeks for Social Change](http://gfsc.studio/).
 Kim had previously worked on the initial development of [Street Support Network](https://streetsupport.net/), an information service for homelessness run by Viv Slack.

 Through this partnership, we gained funding from [CityVerve](https://cityverve.org.uk/) to launch a PlaceCal pilot.